apollographql/apollo-server/docs/source/federation/implementing.md

 * A collection of **implementing services** that each define a distinct GraphQL schema
 * A **gateway** that composes the distinct schemas into a **federated data graph** and executes queries across that graph

-Each of these components can be implmemented in any language and framework.
+Each of these components can be implemented in any language and framework.

-To be part of a federated graph, an implementing service must conform to the Apollo Federation specification, which exposes the service's capabilities to the gateway, as well as to tools like Apollo Graph Manager.
+To be part of a federated graph, an implementing service must conform to the [Apollo Federation specification](/federation/federation-spec/), which exposes the service's capabilities to the gateway, as well as to tools like Apollo Graph Manager.
 A service can **extend** GraphQL types that are defined by _other_ services, and it can define types for other services to extend.
 An implementing service can be written in any language.

 Let's look at how to get a federated graph up and running.
 We'll start by preparing an existing implementing service for federation, and then we'll set up a gateway in front of it.